Updated list of active and archived projects and associated articles available at ResearchGate

 Evolutionary ecology of dispersal behavior

 Dispersal is a key behavior that influences most ecological and evolutionary dynamics.
 Our current understanding of this behavioral trait suggests that multiple selective pressures are involved in its evolution.
-However, crucial tests for the role of these selective forces in shaping dispersal strategies are rare.
-We also lack a clear understanding of the life history correlates of dispersal within and between species.
+However, crucial tests for the role of these selective forces in shaping dispersal strategies were rare until recently.
+We also lacked a clear understanding of the life history correlates of dispersal within and between species.
 In my group, we used experimental approaches to investigate the plasticity of this behavior, as well as the potential selective pressures acting on dispersal.
-To do so, we focused on two vertebrate species – the common lizard (Lacerta vivipara) and the root vole (Microtus oeconomus) – as well as on a soil organism, the springtail Folsomia candida.
-Our research demonstrated that family dynamic, and in particular competition among relatives, can have a strong effect on dispersal behavior.
-More recently, we have shown that intrasexual competition among females and female dominance are key determinants of the settlement success in a small rodent.
+To do so, we focused on two vertebrate species, the common lizard (Lacerta vivipara) and the root vole (Microtus oeconomus), as well as on a soil organism, the springtail Folsomia candida.
+Our research demonstrated that family dynamics, and in particular competition among relatives, can have a strong effect on dispersal behavior.
+More recently, we have also shown that intra-sexual competition among females and female dominance are key determinants of the settlement success in a small rodent.
+Students interested in these topics are welcome to apply for grants to support their research ideas and benefit from our laboratory expertise and equipment.

 Le Galliard, J.-F., Rémy, A., Ims, R. A. and X. Lambin.
 2012.
 Patterns and processes of dispersal behaviour in arvicoline rodents.
 Molecular Ecology 21(3):505-523.